darius/requestAnimationFrame/README.md

 Polyfill for requestAnimationFrame and cancelAnimationFrame.

-WARNING: this version of the code is only lightly tested.
-I'll remove this warning after it's been run on a variety of targets.
+This version of the code is only lightly tested.
+It's provoked no complaints since the initial checkin of 2013-9-16, but it hasn't been deliberately tested on a zillion targets either.

 ## Credits
 Fixes from [Paul Irish](https://github.com/paulirish), [Tino Zijdel](https://twitter.com/tinozijdel), [Andrew Mao](https://github.com/mizzao), [Klemen Slavič](https://github.com/KrofDrakula), [Darius Bacon](https://github.com/darius)

-Adapted from https://gist.github.com/paulirish/1579671 which derived is from:
+Adapted from https://gist.github.com/paulirish/1579671 which is derived from:
 - http://paulirish.com/2011/requestanimationframe-for-smart-animating/
 - http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating